Vicki Acker, Bookkeeper

 James Bhandary-Alexander, Staff Attorney

 James represents low-wage workers and their organizations before administrative agencies, in state and federal courts and in the legislature.
 He graduated from Northeastern University School of Law in 2005, where he was a Public Interest Law Scholar, and was admitted to practice in Connecticut and New York.
 He subsequently worked for the National Labor Relations Board and as the Thomas Emerson Fellow at David Rosen & Associates.
 James served as co-chair of Connecticut’s Low-Wage Employer Advisory Board and served on the state’s Task Force on Domestic Workers.
 He is also a Visiting Clinical Lecturer in Law at Yale Law School and is the President of the New Haven Association of Legal Services Attorneys.
 In 2016, James received the Micah Award from the Naugatuck Valley Project and the Brazilian Worker Center, and was one of four finalists for the Connecticut Law Tribune’s statewide Attorney of the Year award during that same year.
-He has been interviewed on labor and employment law cases and issues by the New York Times, Bloomberg News, the Hartford Courant, the Connecticut Post, the New Haven Register, Sports Illustrated, the Connecticut Law Tribune, and the New Haven Independent.
-He is a member of the American Bar Association, the Connecticut Employment Lawyers Association, and the Democratic Socialist Labor Commission.
+He has been interviewed about his cases and worker and immigrant rights issues by the New York Times, Bloomberg News, Sports Illustrated, In These Times, the Hartford Courant, the Connecticut Post, the New Haven Register, the New Haven Independent, the Providence Journal, the Yale Daily News, and the Connecticut Law Tribune.
 James speaks English and Spanish.

 Diana Blank, Staff Attorney